 Ans.
 ICU stay for patients with sepsis, varies depending on the severity of illness at admission.
 This may vary from 2 to 15 days or even more.

 Ans.
 All patients with sepsis, do not need to be admitted to ICU.
 However, when they are very ill or have the impending risk of deteriorating, they will need to be admitted to ICU.
+Visit critical care specialists in Bangalore to know more about sepsis and ICU requirements.

 Ans.
 The early warning signs of sepsis include – fast heart rate, fast breathing rate, change in mentation, worsening consciousness, decreasing urine output, high or low temperature, cold clammy hands.